CartoDB/carto-selfhosted/customizations/README.md

 > :warning: You can only set one provider at a time.

-#### General Requirements
+#### Pre-requisites

-- You need to create 3 buckets in your preferred Cloud provider:
+1. Create 3 buckets in your preferred Cloud provider:
   - Import Bucket
   - Client Bucket
-  - Thumbnails Bucket. ℹ️**NOTE:** This bucket needs to be public for some features to work correctly.
-Custom branding logo and custom images for markers won't work properly unless this bucket is public ℹ️
+  - Thumbnails Bucket.

-> There's no name constraints
+> There're no name constraints

 > :warning: Map thumbnails storage objects (.png files) can be configured to be `public` (default) or `private`.
-In order to change this, set `WORKSPACE_THUMBNAILS_PUBLIC="false"` (see the examples below).
+In order to change this, set `WORKSPACE_THUMBNAILS_PUBLIC="false"`.
 For the default configuration to work, the bucket must allow public objects/blobs.
-Remember that customization assets, like logos or custom markers will only work if the bucket is public.
+Some features, such as branding and custom markers, won't work unless the bucket is public.
+However, there's a workaround to avoid making the whole bucket public, which requires allowing public objects, allowing ACLs (or non-uniform permissions) and disabling server-side encryption.

-- CORS configuration: Thumbnails and Import buckets require having the following CORS headers.
+2. CORS configuration: Thumbnails and Import buckets require having the following CORS headers configured.
   - Allowed origins: `*`
   - Allowed methods: `GET`, `PUT`, `POST`
   - Allowed headers (common): `Content-Type`, `Content-MD5`, `Content-Disposition`, `Cache-Control`